 Bioinspired photonic crystals that can be used to precisely control the optical reflection of light of a specific wavelength by varying their thickness and refractive index have attracted much attention.
 Among them, photonic crystals that can reflect near-infrared light have attracted attention owing to their potential applications including window coating with heat-shielding property.
 However, photonic crystals with an optical function in practical use sometimes lose their function because of contamination.
-Here, an near-infrared reflection coating film with self-healing omniphobicity was designed and prepared by layer-by-layer assembly and an instant liquid phase omniphobization method.
+Here, a near-infrared reflection coating film with self-healing omniphobicity was designed and prepared by layer-by-layer assembly and an instant liquid phase omniphobization method.
 The fabricated films had a self-cleaning thermal shielding effect.
 The films were visually transparent and could be used to control the reflection peak of the near-infrared light (range of 700-1000 nm) by adjusting the film thickness, which prevented the increase in temperature in enclosed spaces.
 After omniphobization, the films had self-cleaning properties of their surface and retained their optical properties.
-These functions are promising for practical application on windows as heat shielding.
+These functions are promising for practical application on windows as heat-shielding.

 ASJC Scopus subject areas